kehantan/labbook/docs/assays/virus_propagation.rst

 **Note**

-* A T25 flask with 5 mL media should be enough for around 10 tubes of virus stock.
-A T75 flask with 10 mL media can give more tubes, around 20 tubes.
 * The harvested virus stock need to have its virus titer quantified using :ref:`plaque assay <plaque assay>`.

 .. image:: images/virus_infection_harvest.png